 Ease of Use

 From an ease-of-use perspective, a digital rain gauge is far more convenient.
-You’ll never have to go outside to take a measurement, they’re easy to read and easy to maintain.
-However, even the Stratus isn’t challenging to use—it just requires a bit more time to learn the procedure.
+You’ll never have to go outside to take a measurement, and they’re easy to read and maintain.
+However, even the Stratus isn’t challenging to use - it just requires a bit more time to learn the procedure.

 Final Thoughts

 For gardeners and weather enthusiasts alike, a rain gauge is an essential tool to have.
-With the digital models and smart home connectivity, the data you obtain can be used to optimize your smart sprinkler system or alert you ahead of time to protect property if your neighborhood is prone to flash flooding.
+With the digital models and smart home connectivity, the data you obtain can be used to optimize your smart sprinkler system or alert you ahead of time of extreme rain or sprinklers that are about to cause a flood.

 Happy weather watching!